 #0 DIY Employment Law introduction: imagine you have a disaster at work.

 • If there's nothing to suggest any kind of disaster looming, but you are cautious, get legal insurance from a broker.
 It tends not to be available online except with home contents insurance; but brokers can get it separately for ten or twenty pounds a year.
-As with union membership, companies probably sell an introduction to a chain of no-win-no-fee lawyers as though it were insurance.
+As with union membership, companies probably sell an introduction to a chain of no-win-no-fee lawyers as though it were insurance, and as though this should be legal, which it is and shouldn't be.
 The company may pay no insurance premium tax on your subscription.
+You can probably find out.
 DAS legal insureres claimed that their "only source of income" was bribes from lawyers who want the more lucrative personal injury claims and are willing to fob-off the more common and loss-making employment claimants as a kind of cross subsidy.
-But legal insureres are at least half sane about providing legal services while if you have a union membership, which could be a good thing to do, there is probably only an implied contract rather than a written one and so the opportunities for exploiting sacked members are greater.
+But legal insureres are at least half sane about providing legal services and have some sense of shame if caught out while if you have a union membership, which could be a good thing to do, there is probably only an implied contract rather than a written one.
+Any written contract or implied service from leaflets is unlikely to be as good as documents from firms that register with the financial services authority.
+So trade union's opportunities for exploiting sacked members are greater.
+Also the underdog volunteer tradition of trades unions is not a written, contractual tradition and allows a far great degree of bullshit than the dodgiest legal insurer would dare to say or write on a lavatory wall.
+A feature of union statements in employment appeal tribunals here and there against their members is that they do not seem to know that what they are doing is wong, very much like the public-funded employers that members are typically up against.

 • If you don't have legal insurance, there are still things that can be done of which changing jobs is sadly often the best followed by DIY employment law.
 If you do use a no-win no-fee lawyer, or a your trade union uses no-win no-fee lawyers without telling you, the more DIY work you can do for them the better.
 Some people put their own tribunal cases and unpaid union reps can do useful things in a crisis too, dispite union-failure.htm page.